 I love Chatsworth, the house, the gardens, the events – always a favourite to show off Derbyshire to friends that visit from out of town.
-I also love to eat and currently enjoying how many new restaurants are springing up across the town; I am particularly excited about the opening of the new Greek restaurant.
+I also love to eat and currently enjoying how many new restaurants are springing up across the town.

 Where is your favourite place to shop locally and why?

 Huckleberry Willow is a favourite place to shop, always guaranteed to find a unique gift or accessory.
 A bit further out in Derbyshire, I love The Dog at Pentrich for a lovely celebratory meal.